Blog

 October happenings and how to care for your leather items

-Thank you to all those that came out to our shows in September!
-It means so much to us to receive local support!
-It’s great to catch up with all of you and to make new friends!
+Thank you to everyone who came out to our shows in September.
+It means so much to us to receive local support.
+It is always great to catch up with you and to make new friends.

 Are you ready for the Christmas season?

-Christmas is just a few months away, with this in mind we are taking custom orders for Christmas!
-If you want a custom journal, guitar strap, jewelry, cufflinks, wallet etc now is the time to place your order to ensure it is completed and arrives on time.
-A custom order can be as simple as adding someones initials or logo to an item!
+Christmas is just a few months away.
+With this in mind, we are now taking custom orders for the holiday season.
+If you want a custom journal, guitar strap, jewelry, cufflinks, wallet, or more, now is the time to place your order to ensure it is completed and arrives on time.
+A custom order can be as simple as adding someone’s initials or a logo to an item.

 Our fashion show last month was amazing!
 For anyone that wants to see many of the items created